NTIA/p528/README.md

 ## Configure and Build ##

+### C++ Software

 The software is designed to be built into a DLL (or corresponding library for non-Windows systems).
 The source code can be built for any OS that supports the standard C++ libraries.
 A Visual Studio 2017 project file is provided for Windows users to support the build process and configuration.

+### C#/.NET Wrapper Software

+The .NET support of LFMF consists of a simple pass-through wrapper around the native DLL.
+It is compiled to target .NET Framework 4.7.2.
+Distribution and updates are provided through the published NuGet package.

 ## References ##